paul-florentin-charles/dereverberation-ml/README.md

 ## NSynth

-There are two keys in **config.toml** that can be modified to control which type of instrument and source will be picked in dataset.
+There are two keys in **config.toml** that can be modified to control which types of instrument and sources will be picked in dataset.

-There are located in *data* section, and consist of arrays.
+There are located in *data* section, and consist of arrays of strings.
+Below are the available values for theses strings.

-For key *instruments*
+For *instruments*
 * bass
 * brass
 * flute